0cfernandes00/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 <img src="img/WorkGroup.png" width="600">

 I was hoping to utilize timestamp-queries to profile but I had trouble getting it to work, I was getting errors saying my gpu was uncompatible.
-I also profiled using the extension's capture, and while it was interesting it was not a reliably consistent comparision for my purposes.
+I also profiled using the extension's capture, and while it was interesting it was not a reliably consistent comparison  for my purposes.

 <img src="img/naive500.png" width="400">